Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 If you’d have a paid stay in Manhattan anyway (where rooms often cost $300+), it might be worth booking a cash & points rate for 15,000 points and $300.
 Just keep in mind, you’ll pay room taxes on this type of booking.

-This hotel would be a terrific spot to use the sign-up bonus for the The World Of Hyatt Credit Card.
-Or transfer points from the Chase Sapphire Reserve, Chase Sapphire Preferred, or Chase Ink Business Preferred for free nights.
+This hotel would be a terrific spot to use the sign-up bonus points from The World Of Hyatt Credit Card.
+Or transfer points from the Chase Sapphire Reserve, Chase Sapphire Preferred Card, or Chase Ink Business Preferred Credit Card for free nights.

 And if you need more Hyatt points, there are lots of ways to earn them!